 - Digital maturity of health and social care systems: an industry perspective – read the report from our July 2017 forum with the Academy of Medical Sciences here >

-The Informatics team has been working closing with the Oxford Academic Health Science Centre to design and develop an eHealth interoperability and advanced informatics proposal engaging all health and care partners.
-Importantly, this also includes the university sector, industry and the wider innovator community.
+The Informatics team has been working closing with the Oxford Academic Health Science Centre to design and develop an eHealth interoperability and advanced informatics proposal engaging all health and care partners as well as universities and industry.

-The proposed digital platform goes beyond the role of supporting local health economies to addressing the multiple agendas and local priorities around digital transformation across Oxfordshire including Sustainability and Transformation Plans (STPs) and the successful Bicester Healthy New Town bid.
-This will support research and innovation within the University of Oxford, Oxford Brookes University and the Oxford NIHR Biomedical Research Centre (BRC).
+The proposed digital platform supports sustainability and transformation partnerships (STPs) and the successful Bicester Healthy New Town bid.
+It will also support research and innovation within the University of Oxford, Oxford Brookes University and the Oxford NIHR Biomedical Research Centre.